ConductionNL/waardepapieren-service/CONTRIBUTING.md

 When a pull request is made style CI will then check the code for any changes that are required before the pull request can be accepted.

 ### Forking the repository
-To start you must first fork the repository.
+To start you must first fork the repository, which can be done [here](/../../fork).
 Once this is done you can clone it to your local machine.

 ### Making the changes